ridiculous/duck_puncher/README.md

 => false
 ```

-If you punch `Object` then you can use `punch` on any object to get a new decorated copy of the class with the desired
+If you punch `Object` then you can use `punch` on any object to get a new decorated copy of the object with the desired
 functionality mixed in:

 ```ruby